Meeting Schedule

 New Administrative Rules, Amendments, and Repeals

-The Utah State Board of Education approved, amended, or repealed the following administrative rules:
+The Utah State Board of Education approved and/or amended the following administrative rules:

 Board Approves Consent Calendar